 How Do You Get This Print?

 Going to be turning this into a print but it won’t be for sale!
-The only way to get it is to purchase an original drawing or sketch card from me.
+The only way to get it is to purchase an original drawing or commission me.
 This print will be sent with your drawing as a thank you!
 I have always included thank you’s when people purchase artwork from me and try to do new prints every so often.
 Usually I only do about 40 copies of a print, so it will run out sooner rather than later!